Department of Earth Science and Engineering

 The best possible training to enable the development of observational and field skills with the fundamental science required to understand Earth processes and systems.
 Find out more about undergraduate courses.

 First class facilities and supervision with academic excellence.
-Find out more about postgraduate study.
+Find out more about postgraduate study, including the Metals and Energy Finance MSc a joint programme between the Department of Earth Science and Engineering and Imperial College Business School.

 Opportunities which cover the full range of Earth Science-related fields.
 Find out more about PhD opportunities in the Department.